|

 Environmental mainstreaming in Nepal

-In preparation for the workshop, the University of Pokhara and AEMS (under the leadership of Professor Ram Khadka) developed a background paper on past experience in EM in Nepal, and, in parallel, are undertaking a detailed assessment of Nepal’s experience and practice in environmental mainstreaming, using the draft EM diagnostic developed by IIED.
+In preparation for the workshop, the University of Pokhara and AEMS (under the leadership of Professor Ram Khadka) developed a background paper on past experience concerning EM in Nepal, and, in parallel, undertook a detailed assessment of Nepal’s experience and practice in environmental mainstreaming, using the draft EM diagnostic developed by IIED.

 The retreat workshop was held in Pokhara on 20-22 October 2011.
 Participants included 15 core members of the ELLG and number of observers.
 The event was facilitated by Barry Dalal-Clayton.
 The workshop discussed current and past efforts to mainstream environment in planning and decision-making in Nepal.
-A number of case studies were presented, supplemented by round-table sharing of other experience.
+A number of case studies were presented, supplemented by roundtable sharing of other experience.
 Participants analysed the drivers of EM in Nepal, identified a range of opportunities and challenges, and reached consensus on a range of recommendations.
-This is now being brought together in formal workshop proceedings and a more popular public report is being prepared and will be launched in due course (in English and Nepali).
+This has been brought together in formal workshop proceedings (downloadable HERE).
+A more popular public report was launched in Kathmandu on 13th May by His Excellency Parmanand Jha, Vice President, Federal Democratic Republic of Nepal – see below for details

 Participants in EM retreat workshop, Pokhara, 20-22 October 2011